 Destinations that accept events in groups or batches are referred to as non-streaming Destinations:

 Cribl LogStream uses a staging directory in the local filesystem to format and write outputted events before sending them to configured Destinations.
-After a set of conditions is met – typically file size and number of files, further details below – data is compressed and then moved or copied to the final Destination.
+After a set of conditions is met – typically file size and number of files, further details below – data is compressed and then moved to the final Destination.

 An inventory of open, or in-progress, files is kept in the staging directory's root, to avoid having to walk that directory at startup.
 This can get expensive if staging is also the final directory.
-At startup, Cribl LogStream will check for any leftover files in progress from prior sessions, and will ensure that they're moved/copied to their final Destination.
+At startup, Cribl LogStream will check for any leftover files in progress from prior sessions, and will ensure that they're moved to their final Destination.
 The process of moving to the final Destination is delayed after startup (default delay: 30 seconds).
 Processing of these files is paced at one file per service period (which defaults to 1 second).

 Several conditions govern when files are closed and rolled out:

 File reaches its configured maximum size.

 If a new file needs to be open, Cribl LogStream will enforce the maximum number of open files, by closing files in the order in which they were opened.

 Data is delivered to all Destinations on an at-least-once basis.
 When a Destination is unreachable, there are three possible behaviors:

 - Block - Cribl LogStream will block incoming events.

 - Drop - Cribl LogStream will drop events addressed to that Destination.